dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 14. Longest Common Prefix.md

 **Complexity Analysis**

-In the worst case we have nn equal strings with length $m$
+In the worst case we have $n$ equal strings with length $m$

 * Time complexity : $O(S)$, where $S$ is the number of all characters in the array, $S = m \cdot n$ Time complexity is $2 \cdot T\left ( \frac{n}{2} \right ) + O(m)$.
 Therefore time complexity is $O(S)$.
 In the best case this algorithm performs $O(minLen \cdot n)$ comparisons, where minLenminLen is the shortest string of the array

 * Space complexity : $O(m \cdot \log n)$

 There is a memory overhead since we store recursive calls in the execution stack.
-There are $\log n$ recursive calls, each store need mm space to store the result, so space complexity is $O(m \cdot \log n)$
+There are $\log n$ recursive calls, each store need $m$ space to store the result, so space complexity is $O(m \cdot \log n)$

 ## Approach 4: Binary search
 The idea is to apply binary search method to find the string with maximum value L, which is common prefix of all of the strings.
 The algorithm searches space is the interval $(0 \ldots minLen)$, where `minLen` is minimum string length and the maximum possible common prefix.
 Each time search space is divided in two equal parts, one of them is discarded, because it is sure that it doesn't contain the solution.
 There are two possible cases: